mandi628/python-sandbox/README.md

 # README.md

+This is a dumping ground for my Python learning activities.
+I am determined to have a working knowledge of at least one language, and Python is my starting place.

+I have used Nano and Python 3.18 for these activities.
+I have not completed anything that required compiling yet, so I don't really know how to turn a code (or set of code files) into a standalone app yet.
+That is one of my goals.
+Any independent projects will have their own README and CHANGELOG files.

 (Introduction)

 Project Title: This is the name of the project.
 It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.